 As far as food goes, I don’t think Hollywood Studios offers much.
 50’s Prime Time Cafe is highly thought of but I have never eaten there.
 Sci-Fi Dine-In Theater offers a great atmosphere but is lacking in the food department.
 Stay away from the counter-service here.
 All in all, Hollywood Studios offers a few unique table-service restaurants but is otherwise lacking and not worth a special trip for.

-Another option is to take whatever day you were planning to spend at Hollywood Studios and go to Universal Orlando instead.
+Rather than adding or subtracting a day for Hollywood Studios, another option is to take whatever day you were planning to spend at Hollywood Studios and go to Universal Orlando instead.
 This option obviously takes more time and costs more money, but if those two factors aren’t big deterrents to you then I’d absolutely go with this option.
 While not the biggest Universal fan, I do think those two parks offer significantly more than Hollywood Studios currently.
 The Wizarding World of Harry Potter lands are nothing short of incredible and there are other fantastic attractions in those parks.